iamfranco/simple-login-backend/README.md

 where:

-- `CLIENT_URI` is the URL of the [simple-login-client](https://github.com/iamfranco/simple-login-client), we can set it as `http://localhost:3000` or appropriate
+- `CLIENT_URI` is the URL of the [simple-login-client](https://github.com/iamfranco/simple-login-client).

+  We can set it as `http://localhost:3000` if it is still local,
+  <br>or as `https://compassionate-dubinsky-c44c78.netlify.app` if it is up on netlify.

 - `URI_IS_REMOTE` set as `TRUE` if the site is already up on heroku etc with the `https:`, otherwise leave it as `FALSE` if it's `http://localhost...`
 - `MONGO_URI` is the MongoDB connection string
 - `SESSION_SECRET` could be any random string we like, for express-session